 You've heard these terms "in the news."
 Here are some helpful definitions that will help provide some context.

 Confirmation Bias - The tendency to interpret new evidence as confirmation of one's existing beliefs or theories.
-Oxford Dictionaries
+Oxford English Dictionary

 Filter Bubble - A situation in which an Internet user encounters only information and opinions that conform to and reinforce their own beliefs, caused by algorithms that personalize an individual’s online experience.
-Oxford Dictionaries; term by Eli Pariser.
+Cambridge Dictionary; term by Eli Pariser.

 Post-truth - Relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief.
-Oxford Dictionaries
+Oxford English Dictionary

 Propaganda - Information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view.
-Oxford Dictionaries
+Oxford English Dictionary

 Satire - The use of humor, irony, exaggeration, or ridicule to expose and criticize people's stupidity or vices, particularly in the context of contemporary politics and other topical issues.
-Oxford Dictionaries
+Oxford English Dictionary

 Spin - Give (a news story or other information) a particular interpretation, especially a favorable one.
-Oxford Dictionaries
+Oxford English Dictionary

 When evaluating a web news source, look for: